jdbadger/narwhal/readme.md

 Narwhal provides a containerized web application based on Docker with multiple services orchestrated by Docker Compose.
 Services include:

-- A **Caddy** server (automatic HTTPS/TLS!) to manage traffic, with a reverse proxy to Django (https://caddyserver.com/docs/).
+- A **Caddy** server (automatic HTTPS/TLS!) to manage traffic, with a reverse proxy to Django.
 The server is configured per environment via caddyfiles.
 It's a relatively basic config.
-Customize it according to project requirements.
+Customize it according to project requirements (https://caddyserver.com/docs/).

 - A **Redis** instance serving as both a cache backend and task queue (https://hub.docker.com/_/redis).

-- A **PostgreSQL** databse for development (https://hub.docker.com/_/postgres).
+- A **PostgreSQL** database for development (https://hub.docker.com/_/postgres).

 - A task runner implemented with the help of the excellent **Huey** library (https://huey.readthedocs.io/en/latest/).